 You can if you want to.
 However, most ISPs only provide you with limited hard disk space (usually 5 or 10 mb) to create your site and would be unlikely to offer you features such as multiple email accounts, a control panel or add-on scripts.
 Our servers are located in a datacenter that specialises in web hosting, with redundant (i.e. multiple), direct connections to the internet backbone.

-Also, with the free ISP hosting, you'll end up with a website address that looks like http://www.yourisp.com/~yourusername, which looks unprofessional.
+Also, with the free ISP hosting, you’ll often end up with a website address that looks like http://www.yourisp.com.au/~yourusername, which looks unprofessional.

 What is Linux Hosting?

 Linux is a free, UNIX-like operating system that is commonly used on web servers in addition to desktop PCs.
 Linux has many advantages and you can read more about it at Linux Online.
 Unix-based web hosting supports scripting languages like PHP and Perl, and Content Management Systems like WordPress.

 Do you supply Windows Hosting?